imsweb/staging-client-java/README.md

 ## Supported staging algorithms

-### Pediatric Staging (formally Toronto Pediatric Staging)

-Pediatric Stage was developed based on a consensus meeting by the Union for Internal Cancer Control (UICC) in 2014.
-Since this time, multiple countries have implemented the Toronto Staging Guidelines for pediatric cancers.
-Starting in 2024, the United States will also implement Pediatric Staging in the SEER program.
-For the US, this requires the collection of the EOD 2018 data and expects the EOD 2018 API/library to be called prior to a call to the Pediatric
+### Pediatric Data Collection System (PDCS or Pediatric)

+Pediatric Data Collection System (Pediatric) is a set of three data items that describe how far a cancer has spread at the time of diagnosis for Pediatric cancers.
-API/library.
-Pediatric Stage is effective for cases diagnosed in 2024 and later (2018 and later in beta testing).
+PDCS can be collected for cases diagnosed in 2018 and later.

-In each Pediatric schema, valid values, definitions, and registrar notes are provided for any Site-Specific Data Items (SSDIs) pertinent to the schema.
+In each Pediatric schema, valid values, definitions, and registrar notes are provided for

+- Pediatric Primary Tumor
+- Pediatric Lymph Nodes
+- Pediatric Mets
+- Site-Specific Data Items (SSDIs)

-For cancer cases diagnosed January 1, 2024 and later (2018 and later in beta testing), the NCI SEER program will collect the related SSDIs for each schema.
-The schemas have been developed to be compatible with the Toronto Staging definitions.
-For some schemas, additional data items may be derived.
-Derived Pediatric
+For cancer cases diagnosed January 1, 2024 and later, the NCI SEER program will collect the Pediatric Data Collection System fields.
+The schemas have been developed to be compatible with the Toronto Staging v1.1 definitions.
-T, N, M and Stage Group will always be present, with defaults being set for those schemas where these concepts are not defined.
-A Pediatric Schema ID will also be calculated.

-All the standard setting organizations will collect the predictive and prognostic factors through Site Specific Data Items (SSDIs).
-Unlike the SSFs, these data items have formats and code structures specific to the data item.

 To get started using the Pediatric staging algorithm, instantiate a `Staging` instance: